ahop92/planetary-data-eval/README.md

 ## Background

 The purpose of this assignment was to build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The assignment was broken down into two portions: scraping and and flask application
+The assignment was broken down into two portions: scraping and the flask application.

 ### Scraping